git commands

 git clone

-- download and make first copy of remote branchgit fetch
+- download and make the first copy of the remote branchgit fetch

 - refresh metadata info. check what's new remotely (but don't apply changes)git pull origin master

-- get changes from remote master branch and apply them to local branchgit push
+- get changes from the remote master branch and apply them to the local branchgit push

-- upload changes to 'origin' repogit diff --check
+- upload changes to the 'origin' repogit diff --check

 - show files with leftover conflict markers (see also: bottom of page)